Barnaby Clay: Career

 entitled Greetings From Beartown.
-In 2005 he wrote and directed a short film for Ritz Fine Jewellery titled Carousel, starring Chloe Sevigny.
+In 2005 he wrote and directed a short film for Ritz Fine Jewellery titled Carousel, starring Chloë Sevigny.

 In 2007 his fantasy horror short, Finkle's Odyssey, won the Méliès d'Argent at Fantsporto Film Festival, also collecting awards at Brooklyn International Film Festival, Marvais Genre, IFCT, 24 FPS Film Festival.

 In 2011, Clay re-worked Mick Rock's music video for David Bowie's "Life On Mars".
 The installation was a part of Vice Media and Intel's Creators Project series, traveling globally under the name 'Life On Mars Revisited'.

 Clay has collaborated with his wife, Karen O, including directing a music video for her first solo record, Crush Songs.

 Clay directed the Vice Films full-length feature documentary entitled Shot!
 The Psycho-Spiritual Mantra of Rock (2017).

 In 2023, Clay directed the feature film The Seeding, which premiered at the Tribeca Film Festival in June 2023.